Reading – English

 Robert A. Caro (2002)

 I really enjoyed Caro's volume on Lyndon Johnson's vice-presidency and early presidency, The Passage of Power.
 I am picking up things in reverse order, going back to Johnson's time in the Senate.
 Caro is as interested in the context as much as in the subject of his biography.
 His discussion of the Senate and its slowness reminds me of early civics schoollessons.
 It was by design of the Founding Fathers that the Senate structure did not lend itself to rapid change of any kind, and the reading helps me understand that present-day obstructiveness is hardly anything new there.
+Caro is a master biographer, digging deeply into the contradictions of the man Lyndon Johnson and providing a deep view of how his subject fit into his milieu.

 I am very much looking forward to the the planned final volume of the five-part series.